 Network Address Translation¶

-Network Address Translation (NAT) refers to the process of modifying network address information contained in datagram packet headers while they are in transit, generally across a device or system similar to pfSense, in order to map an address on one subnet to an address on another.
+Network Address Translation (NAT) refers to the process of modifying network address information contained in datagram packet headers while they are in transit, generally across a pfSense® device or similar system, in order to map an address on one subnet to an address on another.

 In practice the most common use of NAT is to allow a private LAN to communicate with the public Internet (outbound NAT) and to allow access to servers on the private LAN from the Internet (port forwards).

-The NAT settings in pfSense are accessed via the Firewall > NAT menu in the WebGUI.
+The NAT settings in pfSense software are accessed via the Firewall > NAT menu in the webGUI.

 - Forwarding Ports with pfSense

 - Port Forward and 1:1 NAT Interaction

 - Configuring NAT for VoIP Phones